albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Background Map Layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is defined by offline or online maps like the `OpenStreetMap <https://www.openstreetmap.org>`__.
+This is defined by offline or online map themes like the `OpenStreetMap <https://www.openstreetmap.org>`__.
 You can change the background by selecting another :ref:`theme-menu`.
 The background maps cannot be modified or configured since they are fetched from third party online services.
 *Little Navmap* downloads pre-rendered image tiles from these services to draw the background map.

+See :doc:`MAPTHEMES` for more information about how to install additional map themes.

 .. figure:: ../images/map_background.jpg